-The Fête de la Musique (or World Music Day) is a popular and free music festival taking place each year in France on the day of summer solstice, the shortest night of the year.
-The slogan of the festival “Faites de la musique” (Make music) is a play on the French words for “Fête de la Musique”.
+The Fête de la Musique (or World Music Day) is a popular and free music festival taking place each year in France on the day of the summer solstice, the shortest night of the year.
+The slogan of the festival, “Faites de la musique” (Make music), is a play on the French words for “Fête de la Musique”.
 Throughout the country and even abroad, jazz, soul, funk, rock, electro, reggae, classical music and many other musical styles are celebrated with vigorous enthusiasm.
 Find out more about World Music Day in France.

 Bastille Day Parade, Paris